 Melbourne's Chinatown is a hub for the local Chinese community, and is the focus for Chinese New Year celebrations and other festivities.
 It stretches along Little Bourke Street, all the way from Spring Street down to Swanston Street.

 Before Federation Square took the honours, Flinders Street Station was Melbourne’s favourite meeting place, hence the catchphrase ‘meet me under the clocks’.

-O'Brien Group Arena is Australia’s largest ice arena.
+O'Brien Icehouse is Australia’s largest ice arena.
 Nestled in Melbourne’s Docklands, in amongst the city’s other greatest sporting and cultural icons, it is a strong symbol of sportsmanship and excellence.

 DreamCity is a high-tech city where children are inspired to learn through fun career activities.
 It’s an amazing world where science, technology, engineering, the arts and maths collide in an explosion of fun.